By Matt Watson

 “You can’t pose the question, ‘What is the value of the humanities?’ without engaging in the very thing whose existence seems to be in question.
 The fact that we ask these kinds of questions of ourselves indicates that the humanities do in fact have value,” Graves says.

 So why study the humanities?
-It’s simple: If you’re inquiring as to whether inquiry has value, you’ve already answered the question?
+It’s simple: If you’re inquiring as to whether inquiry has value, haven't you already answered the question?

 ©Copyright 2019 by Metropolitan State University of Denver.
 All rights reserved.